Aliases for PAK4 Gene

 GeneCards Summary for PAK4 Gene

-PAK4 (P21 Protein (Cdc42/Rac)-Activated Kinase 4) is a Protein Coding gene.
-Diseases associated with PAK4 include breast adenoma.
-Among its related pathways are RhoGDI Pathway and Ras signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
-An important paralog of this gene is PAK1.
+PAK4 (P21 (RAC1) Activated Kinase 4) is a Protein Coding gene.
+Diseases associated with PAK4 include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
+Among its related pathways are Integrin Pathway and Development HGF signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PAK5.

 Serine/threonine protein kinase that plays a role in a variety of different signaling pathways including cytoskeleton regulation, cell migration, growth, proliferation or cell survival.
 Activation by various effectors including growth factor receptors or active CDC42 and RAC1 results in a conformational change and a subsequent autophosphorylation on several serine and/or threonine residues.
 Phosphorylates and inactivates the protein phosphatase SSH1, leading to increased inhibitory phosphorylation of the actin binding/depolymerizing factor cofilin.
 Decreased cofilin activity may lead to stabilization of actin filaments.
 Phosphorylates LIMK1, a kinase that also inhibits the activity of cofilin.
 Phosphorylates integrin beta5/ITGB5 and thus regulates cell motility.
 Phosphorylates ARHGEF2 and activates the downstream target RHOA that plays a role in the regulation of assembly of focal adhesions and actin stress fibers.
 Stimulates cell survival by phosphorylating the BCL2 antagonist of cell death BAD.
 Alternatively, inhibits apoptosis by preventing caspase-8 binding to death domain receptors in a kinase independent manner.
 Plays a role in cell-cycle progression by controlling levels of the cell-cycle regulatory protein CDKN1A and by phosphorylating RAN.